 Direct or creative perception talks about seeing without interference by a thinking, analyzing mind.
 When such a moment arrives we call it a ‘flash of perception’ or a ‘creative moment’.
-The medium to express this moment can be photography, music, painting, writing or any other form of art or it can be life itself.
+The medium to express this moment can be photography, music, painting, writing or any other form of art.

 People who follow a contemplative meditative practice may be familiar with what it means to see directly.
 But what about those who do not meditate?
 How can any of us tap into this direct way of perceiving and break away from the conditioning we have undergone all our lives.
 It is just not good enough to be told to relax, to be present or to let go of your thoughts.